NeoGranular/lanyon/_posts/2016-09-11-martial-god-chapter-01-43.md

 “Who are you, sir?
 Forgive this lowly man for not understanding your words.”
 The man spoke meaningless words in a hoarse voice while faintly moving forward.

-As He Yiming saw the man’s movements, he immediately steeled his decision.
+As He Yiming saw the man’s movements, he immediately steeled his mind.
 However, his face remained expressionless as he said:

 “You don’t need to know who is this senior, but since I have seen you collaborating with that Xu family’s drunkard, you must come back with me,” his face beamed with smiles as he said: “If Xu family knows that I have discovered a traitor in their ranks, they would certainly reward me handsomely.”